mattvenn/zero-to-asic-www/content/terminology/STA.md

 To validate hold timing, OpenSTA does a 'min' timing analysis.
 Using the most optimisic timing values, how fast can new data arrive at the flip-flop after it receives a clock?

-This report below is extracted from reports/synthesis/opensta.min_max.rpt:
+The report below is extracted from reports/synthesis/2-opensta.min_max.rpt which is created right after the synthesis step.

 The report shows the shortest data path and sums the data arrival time (0.32ns).
 The data arrival time has to be more than the hold time (-0.02ns - yes hold times can be negative!).
 As 0.32ns > -0.02ns we pass the hold requirements.